-Attend a follow up appointment with your Ophthalmologist.

-Follow all your post-operative instructions.

-Take any prescribed medication.
+- 1 Attend a follow up appointment with your Ophthalmologist. - 2 Follow all your post-operative instructions. - Take any prescribed medication.

 Using your eye drops correctly is a crucial part of your recovery.
 You may have an ongoing eye drop regime.
-We have put together a video that will guide you through what to do.
+We have put together a video that will guide you through what to do through what to do.